cma124/user-management/README.md

 User management system with three different roles - **Admin**, **Manager** and **User**

-## User
+## What user can do

--   Can create or register account
+-   Login or register account
--   Can update profile information
+-   Update profile information
--   Can upload or delete profile image
+-   Upload or delete profile image
--   Can check account list
+-   Check account list

-## Manager
+## What manager can do

--   Same functions as **User** role
+-   Same actions as **User** role
--   Can change accounts into different role
+-   Change accounts into different role
--   Can suspend or activate accounts
+-   Suspend or activate other accounts

-## Admin
+## What admin can do

--   Same functions as **Manager** role
+-   Same actions as **Manager** role
--   Can delete other accounts
+-   Delete other accounts

 ## Languages